Your Credential Assembly Service (CAS) Law School Report includes

 - other relevant information, such as prior matriculation.

 Ordering Law School Reports

-- when an error in a transcript or its summarization is reported and corrected within the same admission year.
-A revised official transcript clearly marked as “corrected copy” is necessary to correct transcript errors; and
+- An error in either a transcript or its summarization is reported and corrected.
+(Please note: LSAC must receive a revised, official transcript clearly marked as “corrected copy” in order to correct transcript errors.)